Iron Deficiency Hair Loss

 Iron deficiency is a condition that affects many people worldwide.
 One of the most common symptoms of iron deficiency is hair loss, which can be a source of frustration and insecurity for those affected.
-Iron is an essential nutrient that is required for the production of hemoglobin, a protein in red blood cells that carries oxygen to the body’s tissues.
+The body requires iron to produce hemoglobin, a protein in red blood cells that carries oxygen to tissues.

 When you don’t have enough iron in your body, you cannot produce enough hemoglobin, and as a result, your tissues do not receive enough oxygen.
 Hair follicles, like other tissues in the body, require a sufficient amount of oxygen to grow and stay healthy.
 If your body is not receiving enough oxygen due to iron deficiency, your hair follicles can become damaged, leading to hair loss.